 - Paraphrased material that’s too similar to the original text

 There are differences in accuracy and safety between plagiarism checkers.
-To help students choose, we conducted in-depth research comparing the performance of nine checkers to see which performed best.
+To help students choose, we conducted extensive research comparing the best plagiarism checkers.

 Free lecture slides

-Are you a teacher or professor who would like to educate your students about plagiarism?
+Are you a teacher or lecturer who would like to educate your students about plagiarism?
 You can download our free lecture slides, available for Google Slides and Microsoft PowerPoint.

 Frequently asked questions about plagiarism